 CMMI® for Acquisition (CMMI-ACQ) enables organizations to avoid or eliminate barriers in the acquisition process through practices and terminology that transcend the interests of individual departments or groups.

-Now more than ever, organizations are increasingly becoming acquirers of needed capabilities by obtaining products and services from suppliers and developing less and less of these capabilities inhouse.
+Now more than ever, organizations are increasingly becoming acquirers of needed capabilities by obtaining products and services from suppliers and developing less and less of these capabilities in-house.
 This widely adopted business strategy is designed to improve an organization’s operational efficiencies by leveraging suppliers’ capabilities to deliver quality solutions rapidly, at lower cost, and with the most appropriate technology.

 The acquirer has a focused set of major objectives.
-These objectives include the requirement to maintain a relationship with end users to fully comprehend their needs.
+These objectives include maintaining a relationship with end users to comprehend their needs fully.
 The acquirer owns the project, executes overall project management, and is accountable for delivering the product or service to the end users.
 Thus, these acquirer responsibilities can extend beyond ensuring the product or service is delivered by chosen suppliers to include activities such as integrating the overall product or service, ensuring it makes the transition into operation, and obtaining insight into its appropriateness and adequacy to continue to meet customer needs.

 CMMI-ACQ contains 22 process areas.
 Of those process areas, 16 are core process areas that cover Process Management, Project Management, and Support process areas.

-Six process areas focus on practices specific to the acquisition, addressing agreement management, acquisition requirements development, technical acquisition management, acquisition validation, acquisition verification, and solicitation and supplier agreement development.
+Six process areas focus on practices specific to acquisition, addressing agreement management, acquisition requirements development, acquisition technical management, acquisition validation, acquisition verification, and solicitation and supplier agreement development.